afoley587/52-weeks-of-projects-2024/05-building-immutable-infrastructure/README.md

 "Why do I need SSH keys if we are using SSM?"

 And that's a good question.
-We will be using both SSH and SSM technically.
-We will be using SSM to proxy our SSH traffic - meaning that we will need the SSH keys for linux authentication, but will be using SSM for AWS authentication (instead of relying on IP whitelisting).
+You really don't, it's just difficult to add them later, so I figured I would add them now.

 Finally, we have an `outputs.tf` file: